JosephBatchelor/FinFlex/README.md

 # Open banking application

 This project was created and documented for my final year dissertation.
-It is a mobile and web application that allows users to access multiple financial data from different FSCS approved banks from a single application.
+It is a web application that allows users to access multiple financial data from different FSCS approved banks from a single application.